Streaming Operations, Data Governance, Monitoring

 Embedded metrics: Brokers, producers, and consumers expose latency, throughput, and error metrics

-Distributed tracing: Tracks individual messages through the entire pipeline
+Distributed tracing: Following individual messages through the entire pipeline to identify bottlenecks (see Distributed Tracing for Kafka Applications)

-Consumer lag tracking: Monitors how far behind consumers are processing
+Consumer lag tracking: Monitors how far behind consumers are in processing messages (see Consumer Lag Monitoring)

 Alerting for Breaches